SimonSchirber/UWBWebsite/docs/report.md

 # UWB Position Estimation Evaluation
-In oder to get accurate antennas readings for the UWB, each anchor antenna had to be tuned.
-Since the distance cacluclation includes both ToF and internal anchor delays, the anchor delay for each antenna had to be tested.
+In order to get accurate antennas readings for the UWB, each anchor antenna had to be tuned.
+Since the distance calculation includes both ToF and internal anchor delays, the anchor delay for each antenna had to be tested.
 To do this, the anchor antennas were placed at known distance locations and the relative time/distance calculations were made based off assumptions of various  offsets.
 The delay was calculated by integrating the errors for each offset.
 After tuning the antennas, the UWB measurements were still noisy and inconsistantly/not reading within the specified +/- 30cm accuracy of the devices.
 To reduce the noise, a 10 sample 10Hz moving average filter was applied and UWB measurements were then able to fall within the specified accuracies.

 # Line of Sight Object Detection

 To detect where a user was intending to point, the position estimation and the orientation estimation were used.
 If all poisitions of the smart devices are known, then by knowing position and orientation of the controller we can imagine a line coming out of the top of the controller where the user is pointing.
 To determine which object the user is intending to select, we designed a virtual 1 m sphere radius where if the pointinh line crossed any where in that sphere it would be considered to be detected and pointed at.
 If there was multiple object intersections, than to distinguish which item the user is pointing at, the closest distance from the line to the center point of the object was calculated, and which ever object was closer would be "selected" and could be controlled by the device.